maxludden/supergene-v2/books/book08/md/chapter-2451.md

 “It must be Bao Qin.
 Who else could film from such a perspective?”

 “Are the Extreme King in some sort of economic crisis?
 He is a deified elite of the Extreme King, and he needs to earn money by streaming?
-And he added some motherf*cking sponsor and advert.
+And he added some motherfucking sponsor and advert.
 How desperately do they want to earn money?”

 “Don’t say that!
 It isn’t easy to become a deified elite.
 While they are strong, they still require resources.”